Index To All Six Sections

 In that day His feet will stand on the Mount of Olives, which is in front of Jerusalem on the east; and the Mount of Olives will be split in its middle from east to west by a very large valley, so that half of the mountain will move toward the north and the other half toward the south.
 (Zechariah 14:4 NASB)

-Which leads to the obvious conclusion... in the not so distant future, Christ will return to the same place He left from.... the Mount of Olives (Acts 1:9-12) and enter Jerusalem through the Golden Gate - this time as its King.
+In other words, when Christ returns (in the not so distant future) He will return to the same place He left from.... the Mount of Olives (Acts 1:9-12).
+It is only logical to believe that He will then enter Jerusalem through the gate closest to the Mount of Olives - The Golden Gate.
+Only this time as its King.

 We can be certain that God never had any intention of permanently maintaining a separate heaven somewhere 'up there' .
 Modern day charlatans please note that, with the exception of Paul's rather enigmatic account in his second letter to the Corinthians (12:2-4), there is NO record of anyone ever visiting or being taken up to God's throne room.
 And no, Elijah wasn't either.